johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 run `npm run get-customers`.

 If all went well, you should see a flurry of log messages.
-Do take the time to look at them and make sure you can follow the flow of what's happening.
+I strongly encourage you to take the time to look at them and make sure you can follow the flow of what's happening.
 In terminal 3, we should get a nice response that looks like this:

 ```bash
 $ ► npm run get-customers